tinacms/tinacms/docs/gatsby/creating-markdown.md

 ## Creating Content-Button Plugins

-XEditor uses `content-button` plugins to render buttons at the top of the xeditor sidebar.
+Tina uses `content-button` plugins to render buttons at the top of the Tina sidebar.
 These buttons are used for creating new content in the CMS.
 The `createRemarkButton` function helps us constructs `content-button` plugins for creating markdown files.

 ```javascript
 import { createRemarkButton } from '@tinacms/react-tinacms-remark'